Morita equivalences for Zhu's algebra: Presentations of mode transition algebras, zig-zag algebras, and Zhu algebras

-We are now ready to complete the proof of \cref{ThmHeisenberg}.
+We are ready to complete the proof of \cref{ThmHeisenberg}.

-\begin{proof}[Proof of \cref{ThmHeisenberg}] The rank-$n$ Heisenberg vertex operator algebra $V$ is simple and, by construction, it is generated in degree zero and all its graded pieces $V_d$ are non zero (i.e. every natural number $d$ is non exceptional for $V$).
-We have also noticed in \cref{pp:dimVm} that $\dim(V_d)=\prt^n_d$.
-Moreover, \cref{lem:A0V} ensures that $\Aa$ is commutative, connected and that every projective $\Aa$-module is free.
-Finally, \cref{prop:strong-identity} shows that $\Ac_d$ is strongly unital for every $d$.
+\begin{proof}[Proof of \cref{ThmHeisenberg}] The rank-$n$ Heisenberg VOA $V$ is simple and, by construction, generated in degree zero, and since \cref{pp:dimVm}, $\dim(V_d)=\prt^n_d$, graded components are nonzero.
+In particular, every natural number $d$ is non-exceptional for $V$.
+Moreover, \cref{lem:A0V} ensures that $\Aa$ is commutative and connected, and that every projective $\Aa$-module is free.
+Finally, by \cref{prop:strong-identity}, $\Ac_d$ is strongly unital for every $d$.
 The result thus follows from \cref{Cor1}. \end{proof}